10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 Relaxing view of Mt Fuji from Oishi Park

-You’ll spot bright pink moss phlox in spring, lavender bushes in summer, vivid red kochia in autumn plus a winter illumination event, making this spot a must-visit all year round in Kawaguchiko.
+You’ll spot luscious lavender bushes in summer, vivid red kochia in autumn and a winter illumination event, making this spot a must-visit all year round in Kawaguchiko.

 Another vantage of Mt.
 Fuji from Oishi Park